cvburgess/leadwithjoy.org/src/posts/weighted-cost-benefit-analysis.md

   - Star ratings
   - T-shirt sizes ( xs, sm, md, lg, xl )

 Not sure where to start?
-Here are some sane "defaults" you can use when scoring costs with your team:
+Here are some sane "defaults" you can use with your
+team:

 - **Effort**
   - 1 = hours